git-town/git-town/README.md

 _Ships a finished feature._

-When on the feature branch to ship, run the command: `git ship`<br>
+* when on the feature branch to ship, run the command: `git ship`<br>
-Abort the command when there are conflicts: `git ship --abort`
+* abort the command when there are conflicts: `git ship --abort`

 <table>
   <tr>